Princeton-CDH/lenape-timetree/content/leaves/recruitment.md

 title: Native Students
 ---

 Twenty-four Native students matriculate at and eventually graduate from Princeton.
-Professor Alfonso Ortiz (Tewa) from Anthropology along with library curator Alfred Bush and other colleagues work toward recruiting Native Americans so they also can benefit from a Princeton education.
+Professor Alfonso Ortiz (Tewa) from Anthropology along with library curator Alfred Bush and other colleagues work toward recruiting Native Americans "so they also can benefit from a Princeton education."
 Soon after, Native students are awarded funding to support their travel home to participate in events that are key to their advancement into full adulthood.

 {{< figure src="images/university/native-students.jpeg" alt="A group of seven students wearing winter clothing stand smiling atop stair steps." caption="Seven native students at Princeton." attr="Princeton Alumni Weekly" attrlink="https://paw.princeton.edu/article/native-americans-princeton">}}